 Image by www.35mmNegative.com Getty Images

-This phenomenal, crescent-shaped and dog-friendly beach is known for its huge double-rock formation, through which waves crash with life-affirming power.
+This phenomenal crescent-shaped beach is known for its huge double-rock formation, through which waves crash with life-affirming power.
+Dig down into the wet sand – it’s purple!
+That’s because manganese garnet washes down from the craggy hillsides above.
 It’s often windy, and the surf is too dangerous for swimming.
-But dig down into the wet sand – it’s purple!
-That’s because manganese garnet washes down from the craggy hillsides above.
-To get here from Hwy 1, make a sharp right onto Sycamore Canyon Rd, marked by a small yellow sign that says ‘narrow road’ at the top.

-From the turnoff, which is a half-mile south of Big Sur Station on the ocean side of Hwy 1, it’s two narrow, twisting miles down to the beach (RVs and trailers prohibited).
+The turnoff is about a half mile south of Big Sur Station on the ocean side of Hwy 1.
+From here it's 2.3 narrow, twisting miles down to the beach (no RVs or trailers).